anshverma786/IT-Ticket-Analysis/README.md

 # IT-Ticket-Analysis
-IT Ticket Analysis (Excel) – Analyze IT support tickets using Excel with data cleaning, trend analysis, pivot tables, and interactive dashboards to identify recurring issues, high-priority tickets, and actionable insights for improving support efficiency.
+IT Ticket Analysis – Analyze IT support tickets using Excel with data cleaning, trend analysis, pivot tables, and interactive dashboards to identify recurring issues, high-priority tickets, and actionable insights for improving support efficiency.

 ### 📂 Project Database
 You can view the full IT Ticket Analysis project and dashboard here: